squidfunk/mkdocs-material/docs/tutorials/blogs/navigation.md

         categories_pagination_per_page: 10
     ```

+## Blog table of contents

+Another thing you may want to do once you have a large enough number of posts
+is to turn on the function that produces a table of contents for the blog
+index pages, giving your readers the opportunity to quickly scan the content
+of each page for something that interests them without having to scroll
+(assuming that the number of post per page is not too big).

+!!! example "Turn on the table of contents feature"

+    To produce a table of contents for the blog index pages, add the following
+    to the configuration of the blog plugin:

+    ```yaml hl_lines="2"
+    - blog:
+        blog_toc: true
+        archive_date_format: MMMM yyyy
+        # ...
+    ```

 ## Custom slugs

 If, for some reason, you are not happy with the way that Material for MkDocs